 +: That chocolate brownie

-+: The weekend specialities
++: The daily specialities

 +: Sans Souci service